GAsNA/cluster-monitoring/README.md

 - Swagger
 - Error when logout
 - Responsive ticket
+- ticket type and cluster always selected when try to delete but cancel

 ### Questions
 - see for authorization header when option, options route, how manage ?